 7. Look for any abnormal gait that could be staggering, limping or abnormal walking that may indicate tetanus.

 8. Look for any dull and rough coats that may indicate underlying disease or deficiencies.

 9. Look for abnormal discharges such as blood, mucus and pus from the mouth, eyes, ears or vulva, or any other part of the goat’s body.

 Goat care also means understanding basic physiological and biological norms for goats:

 Parasitic diseases area constant source of threat to commercial goat herds.
 Most animals including humans are prone to parasites however those afflicting goats, such as intestinal nematodes and tapeworms slow growth, ill thrift and possibly prove fatal.

-Coccidia, intestinal worms and liver fluke have the greatest toll on economic goat-meat production and therefore are central to any goat-care regimen.
+Coccidia, Ketosis, CAE, intestinal worms and liver fluke have the greatest toll on economic goat meat production and therefore are central to any goat care regimen.
 The key to keeping these under control is good animal husbandry and paddock rotation.
 Close monitoring and sampling with subsequent testing of fecal egg count is necessary.
 This will lead to optimizing your drenching program for maximum efficiency.